ropensci/SymbiotaR2/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest something for SymbiotaR2 to include
 title: ''
 labels: ''
 assignees: ''

----

-**Is your feature request related to a problem?
-Please describe.**
+**If your feature request is related to a problem, please describe what that problem is.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A brief description of problematic behavior with the current package.
+Example: "Calling `function(param1, param2)` leads to a return object structured like X."

 **Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Additional context**
-Add any other context or screenshots about the feature request here.
+Provide a description of what you'd like the package to do in place of current behavior.

+**Context**
+Provide all relevant context information here (i.e. output from `utils::sessionInfo()`, the URL of the relevant Symbiota2 portal, etc.)